Annosus Root Disease, Heterobasidion

-All reported mortality in Oregon and Washington in 1998 was in Engelmann spruce.
-Reported trees killed decreased from approximately 6,500 trees in 1997 to fewer than 2,900 in 1998.
-Over 92 percent of all trees reported killed were on Federal lands.
-Sixty-eight percent of the reported acreage affected occurred within Wenatchee and Wallowa-Whitman reporting areas.
+All reported mortality in Oregon and Washington in 1999 was in Engelmann spruce.
+Reported trees killed decreased from approximately 2,900 trees in 1998 to fewer than 1,800 in 1999.
+The majority of mortality occurred on Forest Service lands within the Okanogan and Wallowa-Whitman reporting areas.
 In other areas, spruce beetle activity was lightly scattered in the host type.
 Low levels of spruce beetle activity are due, in part, to the gradual removal of preferred host trees by previous infestations.

 Hosts: Ponderosa pine

 In 1999 about 2,800 acres were reported as infested.
-This is down from the approximately 24,700 acres of needle miner in ponderosa pine was reported in central and eastern Oregon in 1998.
-This was the first aerially detected outbreak of ponderosa pine needle miner since 1992.
+This is down from the approximately 24,700 acres of needle miner in ponderosa pine reported in central and eastern Oregon in 1998, which was the first aerially detected outbreak of ponderosa pine needle miner since 1992.
 A species determination was not made, but the causal insect is believed to be Coleotechnites moreonella.
 The crown symptoms of yellowing caused by larval mining seemed to be more pronounced along the edges of meadows and the surrounding lowland forests.
 Parasitoids are expected to increase in number and eventually bring the needle miner population back in check.
 The majority of the area affected was once again mapped on the Ochoco National Forest, although a new area was mapped on private lands within the Northeast Washington Reporting Area.